sakshijha8/AGRI-PRODUCE-OPTIMIZATION-ENGINE/README.md

    ◆ pH: pH of the Soil

-   ## Libraries Used In The Project -
+   ## Libraries Used in This Project -

 ● Numpy: Used for Mathematical Operations.